 Allowed Values: false, undefined/nil

-Adding additional capabilities beyond the default set must be disallowed.
+Adding NET_RAW or capabilities beyond the default set must be disallowed.

 Allowed Values: empty (or restricted to a known list)

 Allowed Values: undefined/nil